Shimanshushinde/3-Tier-Web-Application-Architecture-with-AWS/README.md

 # Deploying a 3-Tier Web Application Architecture With AWS
 Deploying a three-tier web application on AWS involves setting up three layers: presentation (frontend), logic tier (backend), and data tier (database).
-This guide to deploying such an application on AWS using commonly used services like EC2, RDS,ELB, and more.
+This guide to deploying such an application on AWS using commonly used services like EC2,VPC,RDS,ELB, and more.

-**Three-tier architecture is a software architecture pattern that separates an application into three layers.**

-🔸Presentation layer ➡️ handles user interaction.

-🔸Application layer(backend logic) ➡️ processes business logic and data processing.

-🔸Data layer (database) ➡️ manages data storage and retrieval.
+# Architecture of the Project

 ## Prerequisites